Lower School Curriculum By Grade

 Music: Singing, Music Theory, Diatonic Flute

-Instrumental Music: Strings
+Instrumental Music: Violin

 Handwork: Cross-stitch